 Karen Strickler is an adjunct instructor, teaching Biology 202, 202L, and 100L, and occasionally other Biology courses.
 She is also the owner of Pollinator Paradise, a home-based company that is dedicated to the conservation, increase, and management of native bee populations for crop and wildflower pollination.
 She maintains a web site (www.pollinatorparadise.com ) about the blue orchard bee, Osmia lignaria, and other solitary bees.
 The company sells orchard bees, Binderboard™ and other products for solitary bee management.
 Karen also shares her knowledge of solitary bees and pollination in presentations to master gardeners and others, and in events such as Bug Day at the Idaho Botanical Gardens, and Pollination Day at Draggin’ Wing Nursery.

-At UI she studied the pollination of alfalfa for seed by the alfalfa leafcutting bee, Megachile rotundata.
+Karen was an assistant professor at the University of Idaho from 1993-2000, supervising their pollination ecology program.
+She studied the pollination of alfalfa for seed by the alfalfa leafcutting bee, Megachile rotundata.
 Prior to working at UI, she had 14 years experience studying solitary bees in Massachusetts, New York State, and Michigan, and 7 years experience studying pests of apple at Michigan State University.